hogyulee/cs374/HCI_Wizards_DP5.md

 6. Proceed  to complete the payment process.
 7. Confirm successful payment completion.
 8. Review the remaining balance available for food purchases.
-9. Navigate to the Categories
-- a.
-Click the [more] button on the categories section on the main page
-- b.
-Or Click Categories in bottom bar
-- c.
-Or Click Food category (move to instruction 3)
-10. Move to Food Category
+9. Move to Food Category
-11. Observe the remaining balance displayed.
+10. Observe the remaining balance displayed.
-12. Verify accuracy and understand the available budget for food purchases.
+11. Verify accuracy and understand the available budget for food purchases.

 #### Task #2: Send Request for Permission and Payment for Clothes